Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Valid CH Cross-Covariances via Multivariate Mixtures and Their Properties

-We begin with an equivalence result for the multivariate CH covariance presented in Section \ref{sec:valid_ch}.
-Similar to \cite{bachoc_asymptotically_2022}, we make the following assumption. \begin{assumption} Let $\lambda_1(M)$ for a matrix $M$ be the smallest eigenvalue of $M$.
-Assume that:
+The equivalence result for the multivariate CH covariance presented in Sect. \ref{sec:valid_ch} is established here.
+Consider the condition in \cite{bachoc_asymptotically_2022}. \begin{condition} Let $\lambda_1(M)$ for a matrix $M$ be the smallest eigenvalue of $M$.
+Assume that $\nu_{jk} = \nu^*$ for all $j, k \in \{1, \dots, p\}$ and

-\end{assumption} This assumption is analogous to Equation 8 of \cite{bachoc_asymptotically_2022}, demonstrating that the diagonal elements of the spectral density decay on the order of $(1 + u)^{-2\nu - d}$ for large $u$.
-This also implies that after normalization by $(1 + u)^{2\nu + d}$ the matrix spectral density is well-conditioned for any $x \geq 0$.
-As discussed in \cite{bachoc_asymptotically_2022}, such a condition is only slightly more restrictive than ensuring the validity of the multivariate covariance.
+\end{condition} This condition is analogous to Eq.
+(8) of \cite{bachoc_asymptotically_2022}, demonstrating that the diagonal elements of the spectral density decay on the order of $(1 + u)^{-2\nu^* - d}$ for large $u$.
+This also implies that after normalization by $(1 + u)^{2\nu^* + d}$ the matrix spectral density is well-conditioned.
+This is only slightly more restrictive than multivariate covariance's validity \citep{bachoc_asymptotically_2022}.